History of Strasbourg: Thirty Years' War

 The Free City of Strasbourg remained neutral during the Thirty Years' War (1618–1648), and retained its status as a Free Imperial City.
 However, the city was later annexed by Louis XIV of France to extend the borders of his kingdom.

 Louis' advisors believed that, as long as Strasbourg remained independent, it would endanger the King's newly annexed territories in Alsace, and, that to defend these large rural lands effectively, a garrison had to be placed in towns such as Strasbourg.
 Indeed, the bridge over the Rhine at Strasbourg had been used repeatedly by Imperial (Holy Roman Empire) forces, and three times during the Franco-Dutch War Strasbourg had served as a gateway for Imperial invasions into Alsace.
 In September 1681 Louis' forces, though lacking a clear casus belli, surrounded the city with overwhelming force.
 After some negotiation, Louis marched into the city unopposed on 30 September 1681 and proclaimed its annexation.

 This annexation was one of the direct causes of the brief and bloody War of the Reunions whose outcome left the French in possession.
 The French annexation was recognized by the Treaty of Ryswick (1697).

 The official policy of religious intolerance which drove most Protestants from France after the revocation of the Edict of Nantes in 1685 was not applied in Strasbourg and in Alsace, because both had a special status as a province à l'instar de l'étranger effectif (a kind of foreign province of the king of France).
 Strasbourg Cathedral, however, was taken from the Lutherans to be returned to the Catholics as the French authorities tried to promote Catholicism wherever they could (some other historic churches remained in Protestant hands).
 Its language also remained overwhelmingly German: the German Lutheran university persisted until the French Revolution.
 Famous students included Goethe and Herder.
 The world's first school for midwives was opened in Strasbourg in 1728.

+Contemporary observers have estimated that only 1% of Straßburg's population spoke French.

+In linguistic terms, proponents of the French revolution demanded from Alsacians, like from East-Lorrainians, a confession to French over their native German, which was disparaged, varyingly, as the language of the enemy, language of feudalism, language of slaves, and was mandated to disappear as all kinds of French patois different from Parisian French.
+The Hôtel de Hanau was completed in 1736.